andrewrgoss/andrewrgoss.com/content/resume.md

 ### <a name="work_experience"></a>Work Experience
 <a href="https://www.interfolio.com" target="_blank"><img src="/img/interfolio_logo.png"></a><br>
 **<a href="https://www.interfolio.com" target="_blank">Interfolio</a>** | Sep 2018 - present<br>
-Data Engineer >> Senior Data Engineer >> Staff Data Engineer, Team Lead
+Data Engineer >> Senior Data Engineer >> Staff Data Engineer, Team Lead >> Data Engineering Manager
 <p><sub>Interfolio offers faculty information SaaS products in serving the global higher education market.
-I'm building a modern data ecosystem from the ground up in a way that allows data consumers to answer important questions through supported self-service analytics.
+I'm managing a small centralized team responsible for the complex flow of data across teams, data centers, and organizational boundaries.
+Employing DataOps practices, processes, and technologies that combine automation and methods from agile software engineering to promote a culture of continuous improvement in the area of data analytics.
+Built a modern data ecosystem from the ground up in a way that allows data consumers to answer important questions through supported self-service analytics.
 Architecture, performance, documentation, and visualization are all crucial to democratizing data that is easily explorable and tells a bigger story.</sub></p>

 <a href="http://www.digitas.com/us" target="_blank"><img src="/img/digitas_logo.png"></a><br>
 **<a href="http://www.digitas.com/us" target="_blank">Digitas</a>** | Oct 2015 - Sep 2018<br>